HosseinTahami/Learning/Django/Mongard/Django_4/README.md

 -  Data should be **cacheable**.

 - The architecture should be **stateless** which means our requests should be aware of each other.

+---

+## What are Serializers ?

+Serializers convert complex data to python datatypes which can be rendered to **JSON**, **XML** and others.
+We also have deserializer which reverse what serializers do.